Two Koreas restore severed communications in surprise thaw

 Sung Kim, the top US diplomat in charge of North Korea negotiations, said in June that Washington was ready to meet with Pyongyang "anywhere, anytime, without preconditions".

-But Kim Yo Jong - Kim Jong Un's sister and a key adviser - dismissed the offer.
+But Kim Yo Jong -- Kim Jong Un's sister and one of his key advisers -- dismissed the offer.

 Analysts said Tuesday's restoration of the inter-Korean hotlines signalled Kim's initial response to Washington's talks offer.